apitestbase/apitestbase.github.io/Configure-Iron-Test-to-be-an-SSL-Client.md

 `<Java_Home>/bin/keytool -importcert -file abc.cer -alias <certificate_alias> -keystore truststore.jks -storepass <truststore_password> -noprompt`

 Here
-* abc.cer is the SSL certificate file (like that extracted from the IIB integration node web console.
+* abc.cer is the SSL certificate file (like that extracted from browser after opening the IIB integration node web console).
 * truststore.jks is the filename of the truststore.
 It will be created if not already existing.

 Copy the truststore file (here truststore.jks) to <IronTest_Home>.
 The config.yml contains corresponding settings (sslTrustStorePath, sslTrustStorePassword) for using the truststore.
 Adjust their values accordingly.